braden-p/Roomba-Simulation/README.md

 2. A Random Walk Robot
     - This robot uses the "random walk" movement strategy: it chooses a new direction at random at the end of each time-step.

-The simulation ends when a specified fraction of the tiles in the room have been cleaned.
 ---
 ##### NOTE:
 This program was completed as part of the course MITx 6.00.2x - Introduction